biyiemmy/djangoadmin-startproject-biyiemmy/README.md

 Initialize it,
 Install Django in it,
-Create a new Django project in it.
+Create a new Django project in it